Development & Community Revitalization

 Urban Commercial Revitalization

-Through Landmarks Development Corporation, a for-profit real estate development subsidiary of PHLF, we offer a wealth of experience in hospitality services, from restaurants to full-service hotels.
+Through Landmarks Development Corporation, a for-profit real estate development subsidiary of PHLF, we offer a wealth of experience in real estate development, planning, and management.
 Our experience developing Station Square, one of Pittsburgh’s premier attractions, gives us unparalleled breadth of experience with over 40 shops and restaurants, significant office space, hotel, and entertainment facilities.
 Further, PHLF specialists have indispensable and broad experience with economic revitalization through preservation-based planning, and have implemented it in a variety of major American cities.